 Stretching for Everyone

-Let’s talk stretching!
+Do you stretch?
 While you may consider stretching an activity that only Olympic gymnasts or yoga lovers’ practice, rethink incorporating stretching into our own daily routine.
 Stretching has multiple benefits on our bodies and plays an important role in protecting our mobility and keeping our muscles flexible, strong, and healthy.
 It encourages mobility by maintaining our flexibility and the range of motion in our joints, without this that we have trouble being mobile.
 Muscles which aren’t stretched can become tight putting us at risk for injury and joint pains.

 What About Stretching with Peripheral Neuropathy?